Monday, December 31, 2012

 After someone dies you not only remember some things about them, but you also find out a few things you didn't know.
 He was a Shriner.
 What I know of Shriners is they enjoy life and like to do good and I think Uncle Cam would have been a natural fit.
 I did know he liked boats and sailing, but was reminded by one of the speakers.
 His daughter Brenda and his grandson Andrew reminded me he loved nature and there was one reference to "bird moments" that surprised me.

 Peter Cotton, a son in law played the bagpipes during the service reminding me that Uncle Cam had a Scottish heritage.
 I remember Peter at another funeral (for Uncle Harold) where at one time the funeral visitors were expected to walk across a busy stretch of King St in Oshawa during rush hour.
-He pumped up his bagpipes and marched us across the street where all traffic instantly stopped for our passage.
+Peter pumped up his bagpipes and marched us across the street where all traffic instantly stopped for our passage.

 There was a display of the Stewart tartan on the urn and Jacqueline's head and I realized I should have worn my Davidson tartan tie or even jacket.